mbhillrn/MBCore-Dashboard/README.md

 http://192.168.x.x:58333
 ```

 Your actual IP will be displayed.
-If it won't connect, your firewall may be blocking port 58333 - see [Firewall Configuration](#firewall-configuration).
+If it won't connect, your firewall may be blocking port 58333 - see the next section: [Firewall Configuration](#firewall-configuration).

 ### From Outside Your Network (SSH Tunnel)